willfaught/paige/exampleSite/content/content/link.md

 weight: 80
 ---

-That takes you to the home page.
+It takes you to the home page.